 Opioid Risk Tool (ORT)

 The Opioid Risk Tool (ORT) is a brief, self-report or clinician rated screening tool designed for use with adult patients in primary care settings to assess risk for opioid abuse among individuals prescribed opioids for treatment of chronic pain.
 Patients categorized as high-risk are at increased likelihood of future abusive drug-related behaviours.
-This tool is best administered to patients upon an initial visit prior to beginning opioid therapy.
+This tool is best administered to patients upon an initial visit prior to beginning opioid therapy, and can inform the risk/benefit decisions around prescribing opioid medication.

-The ORT measured the following risk factors based on scientific literature: personal and family history of substance abuse; age; history of preadolescent sexual abuse; and certain psychological diseases.
+The ORT asks questions about the following risk factors based on scientific literature: personal and family history of substance abuse; age; history of preadolescent sexual abuse; and certain psychological diseases.

 In the initial validation research by Webster (2005) administered the ORT to 85 patients treated with opioids at pain clinics.
 For those patients with a risk category of low, 17 out of 18 (94.4%) did not display an aberrant behaviour.
 For those patients with a risk category of high, 40 out of 44 (90.9%) did display an aberrant behaviour.
 The ORT displayed excellent discrimination for both the male (c = 0.82) and the female (c = 0.85) prognostic models.
 Among patients prescribed opioids for chronic pain, the ORT exhibited a high degree of sensitivity and specificity for determining which individuals are at risk for opioid-related, aberrant behaviours.